KoppulaVeerendraKumar/SriRamaFertilizers/README.md

 The goal of this project is to:

-- Digitally showcase our fertilizer
+- Digitally showcase our fertilizer products
 - Improve visibility among local farmers
 - Share contact and location details
 - Build trust and online presence for our family business